Transifex

-Transifex (previously known as Indifex) is a globalization management system (GMS), which is a proprietary, web-based translation platform.
-It targets technical projects with frequently updated content, such as softwares, documentations, and websites, and encourages the automation of the localization workflow by integrating with common developer tools.
+Transifex (previously known as Indifex) is a globalization management system (GMS), a proprietary software, and a web-based translation platform.
+It targets technical projects with frequently updated content, such as software, documentation, and websites, and encourages the automation of the localization workflow by integrating with common developer tools.

-Transifex is provided as software as a service (SaaS).
-It features paid plans, as well as a gratis (free of charge) plan for localizing open source software.
-Transifex itself was originally an open-source project, but the development of an open-source version of the software was discontinued in 2013.
-Hence, any further improvement of Transifex is only available to users of the proprietary Transifex SaaS.
+Transifex is an SaaS (software as a Service), with paid and free plan for localizing open-source software.
+Transifex was originally an open-source project but was discontinued in 2013.

-The site provides a hosting platform for translation files and social networking functions such as feeds, discussion boards, translation suggestions and voting to allow translators to work collaboratively.
+The site provides a hosting platform for translation files and social networking functions, such as feeds, discussion boards, translation suggestions, and voting to allow translators to collaborate.
 Transifex is written using Django and Python by founder Dimitris Glezos under a Google Summer of Code project.

 History

-Transifex, which started as a Google Summer of Code project to solve a Fedora Project problem has evolved into a complete movement backed by a new startup business, Transifex.
+Transifex, which started as a Google Summer of Code project to solve a Fedora Project problem, has evolved into a complete movement backed by a new startup business, Transifex.
 The creator of Transifex, Dimitris Glezos, has worked since 2007 to create the Transifex vision of localization and i18n tools.
-As of March 2014, transifex.com has over 17,000 project translations hosted across 150 languages, including Creative Commons, Coursera, Django and Django-cms, Dolibarr, Eventbrite, Fedora, Mercurial, Bitbucket, GlobaLeaks, TalentLMS, MeeGo, OpenStack, Pinterest, qBittorrent, reddit, Xfce, Wheelmap.org, VLC and others.
+As of March 2014, transifex.com has over 17,000 project translations hosted across 150 languages, including Creative Commons, Coursera, Django and Django-cms, Dolibarr, Eventbrite, Mercurial, Bitbucket, GlobaLeaks, TalentLMS, MeeGo, OpenStack, Pinterest, qBittorrent, Reddit, Xfce, Wheelmap.org, VLC, and others.

 The company was formerly located in Greece but is now headquartered in Silicon Valley.

+In 2025, Transifex was bought by XTM International.

 Workflow description

 A project owner creates a project in Transifex.
-The person then creates a translation team or appoints maintainers to create the teams instead of them.
+The person creates a translation team or appoints maintainers to create the teams instead of them.
 The project owner or maintainer then uploads the translatable content to Transifex.
 Then, the translation teams begin the translation process.
 Once the content is translated, the project owner can download it manually or pull it using the Transifex command-line tool.

 Supported document formats

-Transitex supports Android, Apple Resources, ASP, .desktop files, Gettext (PO/POT) files, Microsoft.NET, code files (C, Java, PHP, Qt), Joomla INI files, Mozilla DTD, Plain text, Subtitles, Web pages, XLIFF files, XML files, YAML, and more.
+Transifex supports Android, Apple Resources, ASP, .desktop files, Gettext (PO/POT) files, Microsoft.NET, code files (C, Java, PHP, Qt), Joomla INI files, Mozilla DTD, Plain text, Subtitles, Web pages, XLIFF files, XML files, YAML, and more.